Getting Started With Online Fitness.

 By allowing access to your camera, your coach will be able to see you and personalise feedback and instruction.
 You’ll also be able to see yourself when your coach uses ‘mirror view’ (which is where you see yourself, your coach also sees you – just like an in-person workout in front of a mirror), which is part of what makes Welcome Fit so great.

-Side note for mobile phones: If your phone slips, contact us for a free adjustable phone holder.
+Side note for mobile phones: If your phone slips, we recommend this wallet sized adjustable phone holder.

 Which browser is best?